JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/Qt_DAB-6.9.2.png)

-The full GUI for Qt-DAB-6.9 is built up from 4 (four) larger widgets  and - depending on the settings - a few smaller ones.

-The *mainWidget* (see picture) (always visible), contains settings for controlling the visibility of other widgets.
+The *mainWidget* (see picture) of Qt-DAB (always visible), contains settings for controlling the visibility of other widgets.
-The main widget shows - left half - a list of services (either from the currently selected channel or from the favourites), seleting a service is just by clicking on the name.
+It shows - left half - a list of services (either from the currently selected channel or from the favourites), seleting a service is just by clicking on the name.
 On the right half of the widget is shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

 * touching the *ensemble name* (NPO (8001) in the picture) makes the